 Does the 50K have a Daily Loss Guard?

 Yes.
-ALPHA20 applies at every Alpha Futures checkout including 50K monthly subscriptions and the $149 activation.
-Standard 50K becomes $63.20 per month, Advanced 50K becomes $111.20, and Zero 50K becomes $95.20 with the code applied.
-Activation becomes $119.20.
+Paul001554 applies at every Alpha Futures checkout including 50K monthly subscriptions and the $149 activation.
+With the 25 percent code applied, Premium 50K becomes approximately $59.25 per month and Advanced 50K approximately $104.25, with activation around $111.75.
 Verify the discount on recurring charges through your dashboard.

 What happens if I breach the MLL on a 50K?

-Evaluation breach (hit MLL at end-of-day close on Standard or Advanced Evaluation) closes the evaluation account.
-Continue your subscription and start a new evaluation.
-Qualified breach closes the funded account.
-The activation fee paid on the breached account is not refunded.
+Evaluation breach (hitting the MLL at end-of-day close during the Evaluation on Premium or Advanced) closes the evaluation account; continue your subscription and start a new evaluation.
+A breach on the funded account closes the funded account, and the activation fee paid is not refunded.
 Start a new evaluation to continue trading Alpha Futures.

 Is 50K available on every Alpha Futures plan?